saifullah3396/vrep-naoqi-simulation/README.md

  (Aldebaran's Nao software).
 Using this, you can easily run any naoqi based code or script on the simulated robot in vrep (:

-* There are two versions of nao provided in models and can be used with separate scripts.
-The simple_nao_model.ttm is the modified version of vrep provided nao model.
-Modifications include addition of some sensors and fixes to work with the interface.
-You can use it for simultions and it is compatible with all of the available physics engine in vrep.
- However, this model greatly simplified and does not depict the inertial properties of an actual nao (real life robot).

-* Thus, the other model named V50_nao_model_vrep.ttm is provided which is further modified from the same model to have the inertial properties of an actual V50 Nao robot.
-In addition, this model also has the foot collision mesh similar to an actual Nao instead of a box mesh as provided in the vrep model.
-However, the use of this model is not compatible with bullet, or ode engines.
-For this model, only Vortex engine can be used.

 ## Getting Started

 ### Prerequisites